StBozov/ETL/README.md

   The REST Service publishes incoming live events to the Kafka message broker.
 It also provides an endpoint for retrieving a user's revenue.

 - Event Processing:
-  One or more Processor services consume live events from Kafka, aggregate per-user revenue, and update the database accordingly.
+  One or more Processor services consume live events from Kafka and update the database accordingly.

 **Important:** Retrieving a user's revenue uses an eventual consistency model, so there may be a short delay before recent events are reflected in the reported revenue.
 As a result, clients might occasionally see slightly outdated values.

 ## 6. Debugging

+- Ensure you have Windows machine, ideally Windows 11
 - Ensure you have **VS Code**, **Docker**, and **.NET 9** installed on your system.
 - Make sure Docker Desktop is running.
 - Clone the repository to your local machine.